Passive Aggressive character types:

 © 2008 A.M.
 Benis

-Origin: Non-compliant (n-C) submissive or passive-aggressive types are those in whom the trait of aggression is partially suppressed by genetic and/or environmental factors (notation A-).
+Passive Aggressive types are those who have the A trait of aggression, but it is partially inhibited by genetic and/or environmental factors.

-Also known as: NP-like non-compliant.
-Passive-aggressive personality.
+Also known as: "NP like" non-compliant type.
+The "passive-aggressive" personality.
 Agitated achiever submissive.
 Reactive depressive personality.
-"Type A" personality.
+"Type A" personality of the medical literature..

 Smile: Relaxed social smile rarely seen.
 Nervous smile.